isomorphic-typescript/ts-monorepo/README.md

 1. The project forces single versioning across all packages in the monorepo.
 1. Certain tsconfig compilerOptions will be enabled without your choice.
 They are: "composite", "declaration", "declarationMap", "sourceMap".
 The reasoning behind this can be seen [here](https://github.com/RyanCavanaugh/learn-a#tsconfigsettingsjson).

+## Migrating from Lerna

+First it should be noted that this package composes Lerna, so you are still using Lerna, just not directly for all use-cases.
+This may change in the future.

+You still use lerna commands `lerna publish` and `lerna run` explicitly, as well as `lerna bootstrap --hoist` if you like to do that.

+This tool does call `lerna bootstrap` internally, to set up all the linking before it begins a typescript build watch process.

+Instead of calling `lerna bump`, you must now update the version field explicitly in the `ts-monorepo.json` file, which will be propagated to all the package.jsons.
+This is especially necessary when the `publishDistributionFolder` config is set to true for any package.

 ## Nice benefits

 1. Now all of your configs are generated from this one `ts-monorepo.json` file, and so the tsconfig.json and package.json files can go into `.gitignore` since they are now all managed/generated automatically as part of the build, watch process.